Maydh: Medieval

-Francisco Álvares visited the city who provided a description below of his experience:We met at a place called Meti, which is well sited; it might be of the size of fifty or sixty hearths; it has two mosques, and they are not good ones, but they have many large burial grounds.
+Francisco Álvares visited the city and provided a description below of his experience:We met at a place called Meti, which is well sited; it might be of the size of fifty or sixty hearths; it has two mosques, and they are not good ones, but they have many large burial grounds.
 The people of this place all fled; and they also have there a big school in which they teach the children, because there were inkpots and boards on which they wrote.
 There were also three old women in the place, two cripples and one blind.
 They did not understand their language.
 At night they also captured a young woman with a baby, near a mountain; the Governor ordered that cotton cloths should be given to them to clothe them in their fashion, and that they should go away to the people of the place.
 And he told them to tell them to come for he would ensure their safety; and he wanted peace with them; and those who should come and return boldly he would treat very kindly.

 They were not willing to believe or trust him.
 And so when the Governor saw that they did not come, he ordered fifty musketeers and cross-bowmen to try to capture some of the people of the country so that he might have some knowledge of what people they were and of what nation.
 And after making a circuit of about six miles these men returned and said they had not been able to find anyone.
 And that they had found where they used to make fire and hollows and places where they sought for water to drink, and because of the great mountains they were in hiding; and it was impossible to find them.